dominikrys/dominikrys.github.io/content/posts/zsh-in-git-bash-on-windows/index.md

 ## Installing plugins and themes

 To install plugins and themes, use their oh-my-zsh installation methods.
-I've installed the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) as well as the following plugins:
+I've installed the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme as well as the following plugins, and can verify that they work:

 - [zsh-completions](https://github.com/zsh-users/zsh-completions)
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)